Janeliu123/PyramidWordCheck/README.md

 Function
 -----------------------------------------------------
 This web service just can identify the letter, if there is signs or numbers in the string you checked, then it is not a Pyramid word.
 And if there is Uppercase letter, it will be recongnized to lowercase letter automatically.
+If you do not input any letter in url, then this service will notice you "The String is null, Please input valid string!!!"

 Install and Use
 -----------------------------------------------------